cau-riken/nzp_gs_smooth/README.md

 3. Working and output directories will be generated in the same directory as main.py.
 ## Citation

-If you use this code please cite the paper that describes the computational pipeline that this code is a part of:
+If you use this code please cite the paper that describes the computational pipeline that it is a part of:

 ```
 @article {Woodward748376,